Neuroparasitology Research

 C. elegans (short for Caenorhabditis elegans) is a model organism frequently used for studying how chemicals affect the nervous system.
 These worms, also called nematodes, have a simple nervous system of only 302 neurons, all of which have been completely mapped into what we call a connectome.
 This map offers a clear framework for observing neurotoxic effects of biomolecules like those produced by Ophiocordyceps species.

 The transparent body of nematodes also allows researchers like us to visualize neuronal changes in real time using fluorescent markers.
-While you might think worms like these are very simple creatures, C. elegans shares many conserved molecular pathways with other animals, making its responses relevant to insect neurobiology.
+While you might think worms like these are very simple creatures, C. elegans shares many conserved molecular pathways with other animals, making their reactions relevant to insect neurobiology.
 Because C. elegans is easy-to-grow, cost-effective, and genetically tractable, we can use them as initial screening tools before exploring the impact of new compounds in the more difficult to work with insect systems.